A. All of the following

 This opportunity provides the student with experience and training in statistical techniques.
 The internship must be approved by the department chair and, depending on the nature of the internship, may be counted towards the major.
 Students usually are expected to give a presentation following the experience.

 E. Either CS106 or CS110

 CS106 Introduction to Programming for Sciences (3 cr.)

-This course teaches introductory programming within a problem solving framework applicable to the sciences.
+This course teaches introductory programming within a problem-solving framework applicable to the sciences.
 The course emphasizes technical programming, introductory data storage techniques, and the processing of scientific data.
 There is an emphasis on designing and writing correct code using an easy to learn scientific programming language such as Python.
 Advanced excel spreadsheet concepts will be taught and utilized during the programming process.
-Credit is not granted for this course and CS101.
+Credit is not granted for this course and CS110.

 CS110 Computer Science I: Introduction to Programming (3 cr.)